pelias/pelias/README.md

 Pelias is a modular, open-source geocoder built on top of ElasticSearch for fast geocoding.

+Pelias is the project used to power [Mapzen Search](https://mapzen.com/projects/search)

 ### What's a geocoder do anyway?